Integrable systems associated to the filtrations of Lie algebras: Commutative polynomial integrals

 \begin{proof} It is clear that polynomials $\mathfrak B$ are $\Ad_K$-invariant.
-Based on Theorem~\ref{bolsinov}, Bolsinov proved that for a given $x^0\in\g$ (regular or singular), one can find a regular element $a\in\g$, such that $\mathfrak B$ is a complete commutative algebra on the adjoint orbit through $x^0$ (e.g., see Theorem 5, page 230~\cite{TF}, the statement is firstly proved by Mishchenko and Fomenko by using a different approach~\cite{MF1, TF}).
+Based on Lemma~\ref{bolsinov}, Bolsinov proved that for a given $x^0\in\g$ (regular or singular), one can find a regular element $a\in\g$, such that $\mathfrak B$ is a complete commutative algebra on the adjoint orbit through $x^0$ (see~\cite{Br} and \cite[Theorem 5, page 230]{TF}, the statement is firstly proved by Mishchenko and Fomenko by using a different approach~\cite{MF1, TF}).
 One can reverse the roll of $x^0$ and $a$ and slightly change the given theorem to prove the required statement.
+We will present the detailed proof since some of the arguments will be used in the proof of Theorem \ref{GCM} given below.

 The set~\eqref{shift} is the union of Casimir polynomials of the Poisson brackets of maximal rank $R_0=\dim\g-\rank\g$ within the pencil $\Pi$ of compatible Poisson brackets given by Lie Poisson structure $\Lambda$ and the $a$-bracket $\Lambda_a$ given by